valancej/cloud-architecture-best-practices/README.md

 ## Infrastructure as Code

-Infrastructure as Code is the process of managing and provisioning infrastructure (VMs, networks, load balancers) with a declaritive approach which setting configurations for these resources using definition files (Azure Resource Manager Templates or AWS CloudFormation templates).
+Infrastructure as Code is the process of managing and provisioning infrastructure (VMs, networks, load balancers) with a declaritive approach while setting configurations for these resources using definition files (Azure Resource Manager Templates or AWS CloudFormation templates).

 Benefits: